-The 16-bit timer/counter's operation is similar to mode 2 operation on the 80C51, but is extended to 16 bits.
+Timer T0 is a 16-bit autoreloadable timer/counter, that operates similar to mode 2 operation on the 80C51, but is extended to 16 bits.
 The timer/counter is clocked by either 1/12 the oscillator frequency or by transitions on the T0 pin.
-The C/T pin in special function register TCON selects between these two modes.
+The C/T bit in special function register TCON selects between these two modes.
 When the TCON TR bit is set, the timer/counter is enabled.
 Register pair TH and TL are incremented by the clock source.
 When the register pair overflows, the register pair is reloaded with the values in registers RTH and RTL.
 The value in the reload registers is left unchanged.
 The TF bit in special function register TCON is set on counter overflow and, if the interrupt is enabled, will generate an interrupt (see Figure 3).

 Figure 3.
-83C752 Counter/Timer Block Diagram
+83C749 Counter/Timer Block Diagram